 Look, Frankie, I have no interest in fighting you because I have nothing to prove.
 Rather, I would like to thank you.
 I'm flattered that something I did inspired you to write a new Emmure song, and even more flattered that my voice has been immortalized in an Emmure song.
-The ultimate flattery comes in the realization that you sat there and listened to an episode of the Metal Injection Livecast just to hear what we said about you.
+The ultimate flattery comes in the realization that you sat there and listened to an episode of the RIP a Livecast just to hear what we said about you.

 Thanks for the "free publicity" Frankie!